roblaing/erlang-webapp-howto/unit8/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors">CSS selectors</a>.

-I find trying to keep up with JQuery, TypeScript, Angular, React... whatever is top of the pops this week exhausting, and sticking to a minimal <em>patois</em> plain vanilla Javascript keeps things manageable.
+I find trying to keep up with JQuery, TypeScript, Angular, React... whatever is top of the pops this week exhausting, and sticking to a minimal <em>patois</em> of plain vanilla Javascript keeps things manageable.

 <h3>Client-side templating</h3>